Saint Paul College provides several different options for paying your tuition and fees. View Payment Options.

 - Charges for materials, personal property or services charges must be paid by the Senior Citizen.

-Senior citizen who register for courses prior to the second class period are charged at the regular tuition rate.
+Senior citizens who register for courses prior to the first day of each course are charged the regular tuition rate.
 Courses may not be subsequently dropped and re-added to receive the senior rate.

 Payment may be made in one of 7 ways.
 Avoid waiting in line.
 Pay your tuition online.
 It’s easy!